Woman critically injured in police-involved shooting in Ottawa's Westboro neighbourhood

 BREAKING Catherine, Princess of Wales, diagnosed with cancer

-Catherine Middleton, Princess of Wales, has been diagnosed with cancer, she said Friday.
-Though her planned abdominal surgery was initially thought to have been a non-cancerous condition, tests following the operation revealed that cancer had been present.
+Catherine Middleton, Princess of Wales, has been diagnosed with cancer and is undergoing chemotherapy, she said in a video announcement on Friday.
+The Princess of Wales had undergone a planned abdominal surgery in January.

+40 dead, over 100 wounded after shooting in concert hall near Moscow

+At least 40 people were killed and more than 100 injured when five gunmen dressed in camouflage opened fire with automatic weapons at people at a concert in the Crocus City Hall near Moscow.

 Read the full transcript of the Princess of Wales' statement